Combat 84

-Combat 84 were an English punk rock band who were initially active during the early 1980s.
-Formed in 1981 in Chelsea, London by skinheads 'Chubby' Chris Henderson and 'Deptford' John Armitage, Combat 84 rose to national prominence after being featured in a controversial 1982 BBC Arena documentary about the skinhead movement.
+Combat 84 were an English punk rock band who were active during the early 1980s.
+Formed in 1981 in Chelsea, London, by skinheads 'Chubby' Chris Henderson and 'Deptford' John Armitage, Combat 84 rose to national prominence after being featured in a controversial 1982 BBC Arena documentary about the skinhead movement.

 Career

 The band was originally composed of Chris Henderson (vocals), 'Deptford' John Armitage (bass guitar), Jim (guitar) and Brownie (drums) and played their first gig supporting The Last Resort at the Walmer Castle, Peckham.
 The Last Resort's lead singer, Roi Pearce (later of The 4-Skins) liked the band and agreed to produce a two-song demo tape with them.
 These sessions resulted in the songs "Soldier" and "Combat 84", which were favourably received in the music press, leading to the band being described as 'the new Sham 69'.

-In 1982, the manager of The 4-Skins, Gary Hitchcock attempted to get the band signed to Secret Records, then home to The 4-Skins, The Business, Infa Riot and The Exploited, although the deal fell through at the last minute, prompting Combat 84 to sign to Victory Records for the release of their Orders of the Day EP.
+In 1982, the manager of The 4-Skins, Gary Hitchcock, attempted to get the band signed to Secret Records, then home to The 4-Skins, The Business, Infa Riot and The Exploited, although the deal fell through at the last minute, prompting Combat 84 to sign to Victory Records for the release of their Orders of the Day EP.
 Former Business drummer John Fisher replaced Brownie for the recording of the second (1983) EP, Rapist.

 Controversy erupted around the band after they were featured in a 1982 BBC Arena documentary, during which Henderson alleged that the police were tougher on White skinheads than they were on Black rioters, said that "there will never be racial harmony" and blamed the Asians for the 1981 Southall riot, during which the band were attacked inside a gig venue.
 Deptford John briefly made some comments in agreement with Henderson over the riots but, in a later part of the documentary, he said that skinheads should be able to empathise with Blacks when they are denied jobs or entrance to venues, and should remember that, whereas skinheads can change how they look, Blacks cannot change their skin colour.
 Footage of crowd violence at a gig in Harlow was broadcast at the end of the documentary.
 This led to the break-up of the band, as their newly earned bad reputation discouraged venues from booking the band.
 Gigs were then often played under the pseudonym The 7th Cavalry to avoid the stigma of the Combat 84 name.

-In 1983, Combat 84 received much criticism for recording a single that advocated capital punishment for rapists ("Rapist"), and an accompanying B-side that supported nuclear weapons and criticised the Campaign for Nuclear Disarmament (CND) and reds ("Right to Choose").
-Guitarist Jim stated in a 2000 interview that the latter song was intended in a tongue-in-cheek manner, and as a homage to Vietnam War movies.
+In 1983, Combat 84 received much criticism for recording a single that advocated capital punishment for rapists ("Rapist"), one accompanying B-side that supported nuclear weapons and criticised the Campaign for Nuclear Disarmament (CND) and reds ("Right to Choose"), and another B-side about the multiple murderer Barry Prudom.
+Guitarist Jim stated in a 2000 interview that "Right to Choose" was intended in a tongue-in-cheek manner, and as a homage to Vietnam War movies.